File Under: Making Money With Music

 1. Sign up for an account.

-and fill out the form.
+Go to the ContentID site and fill out the form.
 You'll need to get approved before you can upload your content.

 2. Upload your music.